-Brandi Harper, the wife of John L. Harper, our Senior Vice President, serves as General Counsel of WCC.
-During the fiscal year ended September 30, 2022, WCC paid Brandi Harper approximately \$319,000 in cash compensation and approximately \$11,000 in benefits, representing total compensation of approximately \$330,000 paid to Ms. Harper in connection with her employment.
+Brandi Harper, the wife of John L. Harper, our Senior Vice President, served as General Counsel of WCC during fiscal 2023.
+During fiscal 2023, WCC paid Brandi Harper approximately \$332,000 in cash compensation and approximately \$12,000 in benefits, representing total compensation of approximately \$344,000 paid to Ms. Harper in connection with her employment.
+Ms. Harper retired effective September 30, 2023.
+In connection with her retirement, WCC entered into a severance agreement with Ms. Harper providing for a total of \$360,000 in severance compensation, consisting of a one-time lump sum cash payment of \$60,000 and the remaining balance payable in weekly installments through September 30, 2024.

 Brandon Owens, the son of Charles E. Owens, our Vice Chairman, serves as the Vice President of Operations of WCC.
-During the fiscal year ended September 30, 2022, WCC paid Mr. Owens approximately \$455,000 in cash compensation and approximately \$37,000 in benefits, and we granted equity awards with multi-year time-based vesting criteria having an aggregate grant date fair market value of approximately \$58,000, representing total compensation of approximately \$550,000 paid to Mr. Owens during fiscal 2022 in connection with his employment.
+During fiscal 2023, WCC paid Mr. Owens approximately \$420,000 in cash compensation and approximately \$42,000 in benefits, and we granted equity awards with multi-year time-based vesting criteria having an aggregate grant date fair market value of approximately \$63,000, representing total compensation of approximately \$525,000 paid to Mr. Owens during fiscal 2023 in connection with his employment.

 Joey Armstrong, the brother of M. Brett Armstrong, our Senior Vice President, Operations, serves as Business Development Manager of WCC.
-During the fiscal year ended September 30, 2022, WCC paid Joey Armstrong approximately \$125,000 in cash compensation and approximately \$17,000 in benefits, representing total compensation of approximately \$142,000 paid to Mr. Armstrong during fiscal 2022 in connection with his employment.
+During fiscal 2023, WCC paid Joey Armstrong approximately \$127,000 in cash compensation and approximately \$19,000 in benefits, representing total compensation of approximately \$146,000 paid to Mr. Armstrong during fiscal 2023 in connection with his employment.